VirtualGL/virtualgl/BUILDING.md

 - X11 and OpenGL development libraries:
   * libX11, libXext, libXtst, libGL, and libGLU
-      - libxcb and libxcb-keysyms (if building the VirtualGL Faker)
+      - libEGL, libxcb, and libxcb-keysyms (if building the VirtualGL Faker)
       - libXv (if building VirtualGL with X Video support)
   * On Mac platforms, these are distributed with [XQuartz](http://xquartz.macosforge.org).